cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           double Ceil(double x)
-   Param:
+   Parameters:
+       x:
-      | x:  The double-precision floating-point number to ceiling.
+         The double-precision floating-point number to ceiling.
    Returns:
        The smallest integer greater than or equal to x.
 If x is already an integer, returns x unchanged.
    Example: